 2. NEET Syllabus:

 One has to be well-versed with the NEET syllabus, which is quite extensive.
 It covers topics and concepts from Physics, Chemistry and Biology.
-Out of the 180 questions, 50 per cent are from Biology and the rest are from Physics and Chemistry.
-The preparation will start with identifying the topics that need more focus while preparing for NEET 2024.
+Out of the 180 questions, 50 per cent are from Biology, and the rest are from Physics and Chemistry.
+The preparation will start with identifying the topics that need more focus while preparing for NEET 2026.
 For this, students should start with a comparison of the syllabus of Class 11 and Class 12 with that of the NEET.
-Club the common topics together and separate the uncommon ones, so that you can allot your time accordingly.
+Cluster the common topics together and separate the uncommon ones, so that you can allot your time accordingly.
 This total syllabus will form the basis of all your preparation, so you need to divide your time for each of the topics.
-Make sure to allow sufficient time for practising as well as a revision, to reap the benefits of your efforts.
+Make sure to allow sufficient time for practising as well as revision, to reap the benefits of your efforts.

 3. Knowing the NEET exam pattern:

-This is the key to studying efficiently as you will be able to comprehend the expected question types, scheme of marking, as well as exam duration, which is extremely important to attempt maximum questions.
+This is the key to studying efficiently, as you will be able to comprehend the expected question types, scheme of marking, as well as exam duration, which is extremely important to attempt maximum questions.
 Time management skills and practice will play a vital role during the exam.
 It is expected that the NEET exam pattern will remain the same as last year.
 Hence, knowing the NEET exam pattern and structure is the key to preparing for the exam.

 4. Designing an effective timetable: